oat-sa/taohub-user-guide/User Guide 3.3/Tests/creating-a-new-test.md

 *Note: If the background tasks functionality is installed on your version of TAO, the publishing process will be transferred to it (shown in a circle to the left of the [Properties](../appendix/glossary.md#properties) icon on the assessment builder bar).
 Clicking on the circle opens the list of tasks, containing information about each one.
 You can see here when the delivery has been created.*

 Open the delivery you have created to set the delivery properties in the same way you would when you create a delivery on the Deliveries page.

-### Granting user access

-As an administrator, you can permit a user certain access rights to specific folders (classes), items or tests.
-To do this, select a folder and then click on the *Access Control* icon in the button bank under the *library*.

-This will bring up a window with the following:

-- A search bar for users, with a list of users with granted access
-- A search bar for roles, with a list of roles with granted access

-You can define the rights of every user or role by checking the relevant boxes below:

-- *Read* - allows the user to view the folder/item/test
-- *Write* - allows the user to edit the folder/item/test, or to create new ones in that folder
-- *Grant* - allows both of the above

-Clicking the brown button *Remove* will delete a user or role from the list.

-*Note: Unchecking all the boxes for a specific user/role will also remove them from the list.*

-When you have checked the correct boxes, click the blue *Save* button to save your changes.

 </aside>